Taisuke Mizuno

-Taisuke Mizuno (水野 泰輔, Mizuno Taisuke) is a Japanese professional footballer who plays as a midfielder for Fujieda MYFC.
+Taisuke Mizuno (水野 泰輔, Mizuno Taisuke) is a Japanese professional footballer who plays as a midfielder for Vonds Ichihara.

 Career

 Mizuno moved up to Nagoya Grampus' first team from the youth team in January 2012.
 On 10 April 2013, Mizuno joined FC Gifu on loan.
 He made his debut on 28 April 2013, coming on as a 76th-minute substitute in his side's 1-1 draw with Montedio Yamagata.
+On 26 July 2024, Mizuno returned to former club FC Gifu on loan until January 2025.
+In January 2025, he dropped down three tiers to join Vonds Ichihara at the 5th tier playing in the Kanto Soccer League Division 1.